 INTERESTING FACTS ABOUT NEPTUNE !!!

-First things first, the moon orbits the planets and the planets orbit the Sun.
+First things first, the moons orbit planets and the planets orbit the Sun.

 Gravity is the invisible pulling force that works in space.
 Earth’s gravity is what keeps us on the ground.

-They are known as distant twins, however looks hide many differences.
+Neptune and Uranus are known as distant twins, however, looks hide many differences.